NishimiyaXSean/pybullet-rl-examples/README.md

 pip install -e .
 ```

-## Use
+## Test Models

-Download the model zip and pkl file released in the release and place them in the examples directory.
+Download the model zip and pkl file released in the release and place them in the examples/ directory.
 With trained models, you can easily run tests in several missions.

 ```sh
 cd gym-pybullet-drones/examples